MUCodeAcademy/ReEntryCode-C1/Module 6 - Hosting and Deployment/01-DSA/Day 5/01-LinkedLists.md

 # Linked Lists

 A linked list is a linear data structure in which elements are not stored at contiguous memory locations.
+This means that the data is stored wherever there is free space in memeory, and not right next to each other like arrays.
 Instead, each element (referred to as a node) points to the next element by means of a pointer.
 Linked lists provide a dynamic way of storing data, which can grow and shrink in size efficiently.

 A linked list consists of nodes where each node contains: